nyu-mll/msgs/data/README.md

 # The MSGS datasets

-This directory contains descriptions and tutorials on MSGS datasets.
+This directory contains the MSGS datasets.

 ### MSGS

-The compressed file contains 29 tasks, of which 20 are binary classification of mixed signals and 9 are control tasks where signal only comes from one feature, linguistic or surface.
+The file ```msgs.zip'''  contains datasets for 29 binary classification tasks, of which 20 are ambiguous tasks 9 are unambiguous control tasks.

 feature type and corresponding names: